MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/reversefunction.md

 ---
 # reverse()

-Function makes sure the input string returns as type `string`.
+Function reverses the order of the input string.

-If the input value isn't of type `string`, then the function forcibly casts the value to `string`.
+If the input value isn't of type `string`, then the function forcibly casts the value to type `string`.

 **Syntax**